IbrohimRasulov/HTML-CSS-Crash-Course/README.md

 ![screenshot](img/screenshot_desktop_2.png)
 ![screenshot](img/screenshot_desktop_3.png)

 Only plane HTML and CSS are used.
-The webpage is built full responsive for all kind of devices.
+The webpage is built fully responsive for all kind of devices.
 To see how it looks just click the live demo link below.

 ## Built With